 Bonnievale Workers Empowerment Trust was supported under the Small-Scale Farmers Support Programme.
-Elethu wines, which are produced by Bonnievale Workers Empowerment Trust, was established in 2007 and comprises black-owned land; black-owned and managed vineyards; and black-managed winemaking.
+Elethu Wines, which is produced by Bonnievale Workers Empowerment Trust, was established in 2007 and comprises of black-owned land; black-owned and managed vineyards; and black-managed winemaking.
 There are thirty-three beneficiaries including staff of Bonnievale Wines and four permanent farm employees.
 The name Elethu means "it is ours" in isiXhosa and was chosen by the beneficiaries.
 A total of 25 hectares of vineyards have been established since 2011.
-Cultivars include cabernet sauvignon, merlot, chenin blanc, chardonnay, sauvignon blanc and nouvelle.
-Farming activities such as planting, pruning, harvesting and general management of the vines are done by the
+Cultivars include Cabernet Sauvignon, Merlot, Chenin Blanc, Chardonnay, Sauvignon Blanc, and Nouvelle.
+Farming activities such as - planting, pruning, harvesting and general management of the vines are done by the beneficiaries.